telerik/reporting-docs/knowledge-base/two-lists-show-details-in-parallel.md

 ## Solution

 The report layout consists of three parts.
 The top part contains the main information about the _check_, or the static text ('Void') in a header.
-The middle and bottom parts would represent the two identical (or different, depending on the scenario, but representing the same data rows) _check stub_s.
+The middle and bottom parts would represent the two identical (or different, depending on the scenario, but representing the same data rows) _check stubs_.

 The main challenge here is that if there are more _stub_ lines within a single _check_ that cannot fit on a single page, we need to ensure: